PC0907/NLP_Lab/Updates/Updates_9.md

 reproduces its nested schema 100% literally (no Llama-style key divergence); a text-native loader was built (mirroring the RealKIE pattern, no PDF round-trip);
 extraction gave 30/30 docs, 474 fields, 19.2% errors — a trainable target.
 ---

-## 5. Scope note: SOB dataset evaluated and rejected

-The JigsawStack SOB benchmark (17.7k records, clean gold, nested schemas) was evaluated as a possible additional dataset.
-On inspection it is **structured QA** (context + question -> reason to an answer), not document extraction — errors are multi-hop reasoning errors, not extraction errors.
-This is out of scope for the project's extraction focus ("identify risky *extracted* fields"), so it was rejected rather than run.
-Noted as possible future cross-task-type work.
-Insurance (genuine document extraction) is the correct independent benchmark, and delivered the transfer result above.

----

 ## 6. Status of headline numbers